mustberuss/patentsview/api-changes-2021.md

 2. Update comments
 3. Paging isn't quite right, making a second request if all_pages = TRUE also seems to be sending offset:0, size:25 the first time and offset 0, size 25, per_page:10000, page:1
 4. Test throttling
-5. Check that the fake documentation's can query fields are set properly.
-Currently assumes that all fields can be queried.
-6. Check that the change in #6 above is correct
+5. Check if we need to do anything about JSON on Posts (#6 at the top of the page)
-7. Test that what comes back from the api calls matches the spreadsheet (singular/plural thing mentioned above)
+6. Test that what comes back from the api calls matches the spreadsheet (singular/plural thing mentioned above)
-8. Implement the warning mentioned above (second change to the options parameter)
+7. Implement the warning mentioned above (second change to the options parameter)
-9. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
+8. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
 The locations endpoint won't return as many fields as before.
-10. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
+9. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
 The api key must be in the environment at start up, so a 403 on a query should only be returned if it is invalid.
+10. Maybe instead of having fake documentation, something like data-raw/mbr_fieldsdf.R should read the swagger definition to produce data-raw/fieldsdf.csv

 ## Questions
 1. Does anything need to change in cast-pv-data.R?
 2. Are existing sleeps in search-pv.R needed?
+(If the throttling works)
+3. Are there any other fields changing type?  (like assignee_organization becoming a full text field, formerly it had been a string)
+4. Are there more fields (like the government interests) that went away?
 &nbsp;
 &nbsp;